 BGWSD Board MeetingsRegular meetings of the Board of Directors of the Baca Grande Water and Sanitation District, are typically held on the third Friday of each month, at 8:00 a.m., at 57 Baca Grant Way South.

-The District will charge the annual AOS fee in the amount of $130 per year, per lot.
+Begining January 1 2014, the District will charge the annual AOS fee in the amount of $140 per year, per lot.
 The fees will be due semi-annually with the first payment being due on March 1 and the second payment being due on September 1.
-You can of course pay the full amount of $130 by March.
+You can of course pay the full amount of $140 by March 1.

 2013 Special District Transparency Notice